Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ### Installing Zabbix with PostgreSQL

 For out DB setup with PostgreSQL we need to add out PostgreSQL repository first to the system.
 As of writing PostgreSQL 13-16 are supported but best is to have a look before you install it as new versions may be supported and older maybe unsupported both by Zabbix and PostgreSQL.
-Usually it's a good idea to go with the latest version that is supported by Zabbix in this case however we will choose version 15 because Zabbix also spports the extension TimescaleDB wich we will talk later about but Timescaledb as of today is not supported yet on PostgreSQL 16.
+Usually it's a good idea to go with the latest version that is supported by Zabbix.
+Zabbix also supports the extension TimescaleDB this is someting we will talk later about.

 The table of compatibility can be found [here](https://docs.timescale.com/self-hosted/latest/upgrades/upgrade-pg/).

 So let us start first setting up our PostgreSQL repository with the folowing commands.